Ajaykumar386/Wireless8051CAR/README.md

 # Wireless 8051 CAR

-A remote car using 8051 microcontrolles and Bluetooth HC05 which can move in 6 directions
+A remote car using 8051 microcontroller and Bluetooth HC05 which can move in 6 directions
 <li>FORWARD</li>
 <li>BACKWARD</li>
 <li>LEFT</li>